Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

 As a base guide I used code institute walkthrough videos for the design process.
    * Imagery used
         * I wanted to use cartoon style images throughout each blog page.

+[Coinbase](https://www.coinbase.com/) and [Binance](https://www.binance.com/en) were used for content and images throughout the blog posts.

 ___